marcentusch/Adopt-A-Lpaca/README.md

 * Redux
 * Proper testing

-Styling is material from "Frontend Masters Complete Intro to React v5"
+Styling is material from "Frontend Masters - Intermediate React v2"

+## About technologies
+Project uses React and covers most of the main features Uses Parcel for bundling since it is extremely simple and easy to setup

+### Reach Router
+Reach Router is used instead of React Router because it has a big accesibility focus so it handles focus well and also has simple API

 ## Development
 Install packages with `npm install`